-TheWith respect to the undesirable results described above, the groundwater elevations that indicate depletion of supply were calculated for each monitoring location to evaluate potential minimum thresholds for chronic lowering of groundwater levels.
-The calculations were calculated completed by adding the estimated drawdown for a typical pumping well to 40 ft above the top elevation of the aquifer (see Appendix HI for additional details).
-The historical low groundwater level was used in cases where the and results of these calculations).
-Although this calculation result is shallower was considered for the minimum threshold for the chronic lowering of groundwater levels sustainability indicator, it was noted that some calculated levels are several hundred feet lower in elevation than the measured historical low groundwater elevation (especially for the Hueneme aquifer), while others are similar to the historical low groundwater level.
-However, as discussed below and in Section 4.4.2.1.1, some of elevations.
+With respect to the undesirable results described above, the groundwater elevations that indicate depletion of supply were calculated for each monitoring location to evaluate potential minimum thresholds for chronic lowering of groundwater levels.
+The calculations were completed by adding the estimated drawdown for a typical pumping well to 40 ft above the top elevation of the aquifer (see Appendix I for additional details and results of these calculations).
+Although this calculation was considered for the minimum threshold for the chronic lowering of groundwater levels sustainability indicator, it was noted that some calculated levels are several hundred feet lower in elevation than the measured historical low groundwater elevation (especially for the Hueneme aquifer), while others are similar to the historical low elevations.
 This is due to the significant folding of the principal aquifers that create a variable depth to the top of aquifer throughout the Basin.
 Other considerations include the prevention of land subsidence, avoiding potentially unrecoverable reduction of groundwater storage, and impacting underflows to/from the adjacent Oxnard Basin.
-After considering these factors, the minimum thresholds that fall below for the chronic lowering of groundwater levels were set at the historical low groundwater levels are superseded by the proxy groundwater level minimum thresholds for the land subsidence sustainability indicator.elevations in the monitoring wells.
+After considering these factors, the minimum thresholds for the chronic lowering of groundwater levels were set at the historical low groundwater elevations in the monitoring wells.
 This approach will protect the wells near anticlines (upward folds), prevent land subsidence, prevent the Basin groundwater levels from falling beyond a point from which groundwater storage may not fully recover, and ensure that underflow to/from the Oxnard Basin is not unduly impacted.
-The resulting minimum thresholds are provided in Table 4.1-01 and are depicted on the time-series plots (hydrographs) included in Appendix HI.
+The resulting minimum thresholds are provided in Table 4.1-01 and are depicted on the time-series plots (hydrographs) included in Appendix I.

-Pursuant to GSP Emergency Regulations §354.28(c)(1)(A), the rate of groundwater elevation decline based on historical trend, water year type, and projected water use in the basinBasin were considered during development of the minimum thresholds for chronic lowering of groundwater levels.
+Pursuant to GSP Emergency Regulations §354.28(c)(1)(A), the rate of groundwater elevation decline based on historical trend, water year type, and projected water use in the Basin were considered during development of the minimum thresholds for chronic lowering of groundwater levels.
 Declining groundwater levels have been observed during periods of multiple consecutive dry water years or sequences with alternating dry and normal water years (e.g. Figures 3.2-10 through 3.2-13 and 3.3-02).
-The historical groundwater level declines are generally less than the declines that would be required to exceed the chronic lowering of groundwater levels minimum threshold.
-Projected water use in the Basin is accounted for in the numerical modeling of the 50-year projected period.
-The and the modeling results suggest that projected pumpingextraction rates will not cause minimum threshold exceedances (Appendix H]).
+Projected water use in the Basin is accounted for in the numerical modeling of the 50-year projected period and the modeling results suggest that projected extraction rates will not cause minimum threshold exceedances (Appendix I).